ShuhengLiao/Physics_informed_AM/README.md

-Implementation of a hybrid thermal model of AM using Physics-informed neural network with data.
+Implementation of a hybrid thermal model of AM using Physics-informed neural networks with data.